tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 ### First Attempt

 I obtained some [1GΩ](https://www.aliexpress.com/item/32880593944.html) resistors and got to work.
-Measureing 5 in parallel (the only way to get them within the range of any meters I own!) the average resistance clock in t around 940MΩ - within the surpirsingly large 10% tolerance.
+Measuring 5 in parallel (the only way to get them within the range of any meters I own!) the average resistance clock in t around 940MΩ - within the surprisingly large 10% tolerance.

 I simplified the circuit for testing purposes as I don't need to control an actual pump.
 Specific changes:

-* using two LM555 timers rarther than single TLC556CN
+* using two LM555 timers rather than single TLC556CN
 * powered by 5V instead of 12V
 * switch R1 and R2 so that R2 has the high-value resistor.
 This produces a duty cycle approaching 50% instead of 100%.
 * added edge-trigger between oscillator (IC1) output and the monostable switch (IC2)
 * changed the monostable switch (IC2) period to a short pulse of [510ms](https://visual555.tardate.com/?mode=monostable&r1=1000&c=0.47)

-### Measuring with an Arudino
+### Measuring with an Arduino

 Since the frequency is far too low to measure with any frequency counters or scopes I have to hand, I've also employed an Arduino Uno to monitor and log the actual period of each timer cycle.